 What we forget is that leisure is necessary for insight.
-Far from being the result of productive labour, for the knowledge worker, leisure is a necessary part of the labour.
+Far from being the result of productive labor, for the knowledge worker, leisure is a necessary part of the labor.
 While it may seem non-productive, that is only looking at it from one angle.

 In this excerpt, from The Theory of the Leisure Class, Thorstein Veblen defines leisure as the “nonproductive consumption of time.”